 - After choosing wanted files, select ‘Transfer’.
 Then, wait patiently.
 You’ll finally successfully use Windows Easy Transfer from 7 to 10.

-There are other options of importing files and settings from old computer to Windows 10.
-But for that you will have to download the ‘Paid Software’ that is available.
+There are other options for importing files and settings from an old computer to Windows 10.
+But for that, you will have to download the ‘Paid Software’ that is available.

 Whenever you are going to import files and settings from your old computer to Windows 10, there is a possibility that you might lose a file; such as missing photos or videos.
-Because remember, you are importing a lot of things and its common.
+Because remember, you are importing a lot of things and it's common.
 So, don’t panic!
-If something like that does happen just, go to recovery of deleted or lost video files.
-Those files can be recovered.
+If something like that does happen just choose a reliable and professional data recovery tool.
+Keeping a data recovery tool like Remo Recover handy in such situations is a good way to safeguard your data.